 I picked up this book because from the description I thought it would be another easy read YA romance but what I got out of this book was much more.
 Living in New Zealand, which has no state religion is very different from living in a bible belt in south Tennessee, where this book is set.
 This book does well to explain the dynamics and expectations in a town like this.
 This story is told from the perspectives of three characters who are all outcasts and friends in their last year of High School in Forestville, rural Tennessee.We hear from Lydia, an open minded, witty and creative girl with big dreams to study in New York where she can expand her already successful fashion blog.
 Lydia can’t wait to get out of Forestville.
 Dill is a boy in love with Lydia and the son of a controversial and imprisoned preacher, who happened to wrangle snakes.
 Dill’s responsibilities to his family trap him in Forestville.
 Our last friend, Travis is obsessed with an epic fantasy saga and uses it to escape the reality of a Dad that torments him.
 This book is a wild ride and opened my eyes to lives I would never have experienced otherwise.

-If you’re not afraid to cry and love a well told story you will adore Jeff Zentner’s ,The Serpent King.
+If you’re not afraid to cry and you love a well told story you will adore Jeff Zentner’s ,The Serpent King.

 The Silent Patient by Alex Michaelides